 By the end of Lesson 11, you should be able to:

-Lesson 11 will take us one week to complete.
+Lesson 11 will take us two weeks to complete.

 Please refer to the Calendar in ANGEL for specific time frames and due dates.